csiro-data-school/Intro-to-APIs/_episodes/07-NCBI-E-Utilities.md

 {: .challenge}

 >## Gather Information on the PubMed Database
-> Use the Entrez API to gather detailed information about the PubMed database.
+> Using the Entrez API, write a python program to gather detailed information about the PubMed database.
 >>## Solution
 >>```python
 >>import requests